ziaur-rehman786/Car-Selling-Website/README.md

 - **Contact Seller**: See the seller's phone number and contact them directly

 ### For Sellers (People Selling Cars):
-- **Create Account**: Sign up to start selling
+- **Create Account**: Sign up to start selling - it actually saves your account!
 - **Add Your Car**: Fill out a form with:
   - Car details (brand, model, year)
   - Price
   - Description
-  - Upload multiple photos
+  - Upload multiple photos - they actually save to the server!
   - Choose car type and fuel type
   - Add features (like AC, GPS, etc.)
   - Set your location